helrond/clbsj.org/_posts/2022-05-03-dr-gale-yee-and-rev-dr-dong-hyeon-jeong.md

 ---
 CLBSJ is honored to welcome Dr. Gale Yee and Rev. Dr. Dong Hyeon Jeong to discuss Dr. Yee’s recently-published book, Towards an Asian American Biblical Hermeneutics: An Intersectional Anthology.
 Dr. Yee was the first Asian American and first woman of color president of the Society of Biblical Literature.
 This collection assembles her ground-breaking essays on Asian American theorizing and analysis of the biblical text.
 She and Dr. Jeong will dialogue across age, gender and ethnicity about the emerging field of Asian American biblical hermeneutics and how it is connected to the intersectional, international movement for racial and social justice.

-To register for this session, click here:
+To register for this session, click here: {% include registration-button.html link="https://us02web.zoom.us/meeting/register/tZ0udO6srTosH9fwijlFL7Et0wCWHchJPfhT" %}

 After registering, you will receive a confirmation email containing information about joining the meeting.